nudopnu/open-map-tiles/README.md

 ### Generate custom region on windows (wsl)

+You will need some geo data in [pbf format](https://wiki.openstreetmap.org/wiki/PBF_Format).
+You can download this e.g. from https://download.geofabrik.de/.

 1. Run wsl ubuntu with `wsl --install`
 2. Install make with `sudo apt install make`
 3. Run `git clone https://github.com/openmaptiles/openmaptiles`